tianheg/til/css/adjust-the-padding-of-an-element.md

-# Adjust the Padding of an Element
+# Adjust The Padding Of An Element

 ```html
 <style>